sathishmtech01/pyspark_learning/scripts/spark/complete_project/ReadMe.md

 Step 2 : Spark receiveing the kafka streams
 Step 3 : Storing the data in hdfs
 Step 4 : Spark ETL operations, Hive, Pig

+ETL operations using Hive, Pig and
+Data injection Sqoop from rdbms -> hdfs and from hdfs -> rdbms